 “Yes I did!”

-This shows that Robert Linkletter teamed up with an undercover agent of the CIA.
-This connection plus his connection to another CIA agent, Claude Capehart, is an indication that the Zodiac Killer was not a homicidal nut working alone, but rather he was a member of a special operations group working under the direction and control of a highly secretive intelligence organization hidden deep within the national security establishment.
+Robert Linkletter’s connection to Whitson, plus his connection to another CIA agent, Claude Capehart, is an indication that the Zodiac Killer was not a homicidal nut working alone, but rather he was a member of a special operations group working under the direction and control of a highly secretive intelligence organization hidden deep within the national security establishment.
 See the article “The Zodiac Killer and the CIA.”

 Among those who said that Reeve Whitson worked for the CIA was his daughter Liza and his ex-wife Ellen.
 Liza said, “He told me that he worked within the Central Intelligence Agency.
 And he was in a part of the agency that was absolutely nonexistent.
 He did not exist.”
 Whitson’s lawyer, Neil Cummings, said that he was in a top secret arm of the CIA, even more secretive than most of the agency.
 Richard Edlund, a Hollywood special effects man, said: “He operated in the CIA – I believe he was on their payroll.”
 Others who averred that Whitson was part of the CIA, or an offshoot special operations group connected to it, include Bob Sharman, former NBA player and general manager of the Lakers, and LAPD detective Mike McGann.